DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

         _  // 20
     ```

-2. Press **tab** key word you can see a list of global variables, You can see various methods in function constructor using **String.** then press tab, We can write any thing in terminal like js example creating variable, print output etc
+2. Press **tab** key word you can see a list of global variables.
+Write `Number.` or `String.` or `global` then you can see various methods.
+We can write any thing in terminal like js example creating variable, print output etc

 3. Various global variables are `console.log()`, `setTimeout`, `setInterval`, `clearInterval` instead of this node have other.